 Successfully completing all aspects of the course at masters level will gain you the award of Postgraduate Certificate in Education (PGCE) which also carries 60 M-level credits that may be used towards a subsequent masters degree.
 The course also leads to the award of QTS (Qualified Teacher Status).

 We are looking for excellent graduates with a degree of 2:2 or above.

-All applications for Teacher Training vacancies must be made through UCAS.
-To view all our courses in detail please search the DFE ‘Find a Postgraduate Teacher Training‘ website where you will find further information and application links to UCAS.
+All applications for Teacher Training vacancies must be made through the DFE pages.
+To view all our courses in detail please search the DFE ‘Find a Postgraduate Teacher Training‘ website where you will find further information and application links to apply.